To grandma with love: O'Reilly hopes to take Cup to big fan

 To grandma with love: O’Reilly hopes to take Cup to big fan

-BOSTON — Ryan O’Reilly should expect another email from his 99-year-old grandmother.
+BOSTON (AP) — Ryan O’Reilly should expect another email from his 99-year-old grandmother.

 Congratulations from Deirdre O’Reilly are certainly in order after her grandson won the Stanley Cup and the Conn Smythe Trophy as the most valuable player in the NHL playoffs.
 O’Reilly scored the opening goal for the St. Louis Blues in Game 7 of the Stanley Cup Final to help beat Boston 4-1 and give the franchise its first title in its 51st season.